codecypher/LearnAI/Level-0/ml/eda.md

 We can get an instinctive as well as a high-level practical understanding of the data including a general idea of the structure of the data set, some cleaning ideas, the target variable and possible modeling techniques.

-We can the summary statistics and create histograms for the numeric variables of the dataset as shown below.
+We can display the summary statistics and create histograms for the numeric variables of the dataset.

 ```py
     # check the shape of the dataframe